pliang279/awesome-multimodal-ml/README.md

 ## Course content + workshops

+Check out our comprehsensive tutorial paper [Foundations and Recent Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions](https://arxiv.org/abs/2209.03430).

-[Tutorials on Multimodal Machine Learning](https://cmu-multicomp-lab.github.io/mmml-tutorial/cvpr2022/) at CVPR 2022 and NAACL 2022
+[Tutorials on Multimodal Machine Learning](https://cmu-multicomp-lab.github.io/mmml-tutorial/cvpr2022/) at CVPR 2022 and NAACL 2022, slides and videos [here](https://cmu-multicomp-lab.github.io/mmml-tutorial/schedule/).

 New course [11-877 Advanced Topics in Multimodal Machine Learning](https://cmu-multicomp-lab.github.io/adv-mmml-course/spring2022/) Spring 2022 @ CMU.
 It will primarily be reading and discussion-based.
 We plan to post discussion probes, relevant papers, and summarized discussion highlights every week on the website.